newcontext-oss/kitchen-terraform/examples/AWS.md

 }
 ```

-The AWS IAM user account is now setup, please continue on with the [README]
+The AWS IAM user account is now setup, please continue on with the
+[README].

 [README]: README.md